 Room and Board Arrangements:

-None, but participant obtain a certificate of attendance useful to get credits credits offered by .
-Tuition is All participants and students receive tuition in rock art archaeology, several lessons on rock art traditions in the world ..
+Participants obtain a certificate of attendance useful to get credits credits offered by their university.
+All participants and students receive tuition in rock art archaeology, several lessons on rock art traditions in the world.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.